Boeing 747: Government, military, and other variants

+Comparison

+Below is a list of major differences between the original 747 variants.

-Undeveloped variants
+Proposed variants

-Boeing has studied a number of 747 variants that have not gone beyond the concept stage.
+Boeing studied a number of 747 variants that did not advance beyond the concept stage.

 747 trijet

 During the late 1960s and early 1970s, Boeing studied the development of a shorter 747 with three engines, to compete with the smaller Lockheed L-1011 TriStar and McDonnell Douglas DC-10.
 The center engine would have been fitted in the tail with an S-duct intake similar to the L-1011's.
-Overall, the 747 trijet would have had more payload, range, and passenger capacity than both of them.
+Overall, the 747 trijet would have had more payload, range, and passenger capacity than either of the two other aircraft.
 However, engineering studies showed that a major redesign of the 747 wing would be necessary.
 Maintaining the same 747 handling characteristics would be important to minimize pilot retraining.
 Boeing decided instead to pursue a shortened four-engine 747, resulting in the 747SP.

 747-500

 In January 1986, Boeing outlined preliminary studies to build a larger, ultra-long haul version named the 747-500, which would enter service in the mid- to late-1990s.
 The aircraft derivative would use engines evolved from unducted fan (UDF) (propfan) technology by General Electric, but the engines would have shrouds, sport a bypass ratio of 15–20, and have a propfan diameter of 10–12 ft.
-The aircraft would be stretched (including the upper deck section) to a capacity of 500 seats, have a new wing to reduce drag, cruise at a faster speed to reduce flight times, and have a range of at least 10000 mi, which would allow airlines to fly nonstop between London, England and Sydney, Australia.
+The aircraft would be stretched (including the upper deck section) to a capacity of 500 seats, have a new wing to reduce drag, cruise at a faster speed to reduce flight times, and have a range of at least 10000 mi, which would allow airlines to fly nonstop between London, UK and Sydney, Australia.

 747 ASB

 Boeing announced the 747 ASB (Advanced Short Body) in 1986 as a response to the Airbus A340 and the McDonnell Douglas MD-11.
 This aircraft design would have combined the advanced technology used on the 747-400 with the foreshortened 747SP fuselage.
 The aircraft was to carry 295 passengers over a range of 8000 nmi.
-However, airlines were not interested in the project and it was canceled in 1988 in favor of the 777.
+However, airlines were not interested in the project and it was canceled later that year.